zdavatz/sbsm/README.md

 De-Compress archive and enter its top directory.
 Then type:

-* ruby setup.rb config
-* ruby setup.rb setup
-* su
-* ruby setup.rb install
+* gem install bundler
+* bundle exec rake install:local

 You can also install files into your favorite directory by supplying setup.rb some options.
 Try "ruby setup.rb --help".